godotengine/godot-docs/contributing/development/best_practices_for_engine_contributors.rst

 these licenses effectively disallow static linking in proprietary software (which Godot is distributed as in most exported projects).
 This requirement also applies to the editor, since we may want to run it on iOS in the long term.
-Since iOS doesn't support dynamic linking, static linking the only option on that platform.
+Since iOS doesn't support dynamic linking, static linking is the only option on that platform.